 This is one of the first quilt patterns I started when I learned to use my sewing machine.
 Using these small blocks as my center (traditionally the "fireplace") I worked different jewel-toned fabrics in an assortment of colors.

-few at a time.
+I have been working on the log cabins for the last several weeks, sewing a few at a time.
 Tonight I finished last batch and laid them out on the floor in the "Barn Raising" layout.

 My next step will be to sew the rows together and then pick the fabrics for the borders and backing... but at least the top is done!!